 Pearl Izumi's P.R.O.
-Escape bibs had a functional appeal to them that ranked them near the middle of the group while the Quest Splice were a bit lower on the scale - not ugly, but not especially exciting.
-The Pearl Izumi Elite In-R-Cool bib shorts, Performance Elite bib shorts, and Canari Cyclewear Velo shorts all ranked lowest in style, which followed the stereotypical black padded short template with very little to distinguish themselves.
+Escape bibs had a functional appeal that left them near the middle of the group while the Quest Splice come up a bit lower on the scale - not ugly, but not especially exciting.
+The Pearl Izumi Elite In-R-Cool bib shorts, Performance Elite bib shorts, and Canari Cyclewear Velo shorts all wound up at the bottom of the style barrel, following the typical black padded short template with very little to distinguish themselves.

 Durability is a newer measure to our review and proves to be a little difficult to measure because we were not able to really test these out of their entire lifespans to see exactly how many seasons we could get out of each pair.
 In the end, we used a combination of testing every pair as hard as we could, examining design to make sure seams and other structures were constructed and planned to last a long time, looking at fabric strength and resistance to abrasion, and scouring the internet for possible faults, weaknesses, and patterns of failure.